royalgraphx/SideswipeOnQEMU/README.md

 # SideswipeOnQEMU

-<h4>The image below links to the video tutorial!
-It goes over what the differences are, and how to configure everything.</h4>
+<h4>Click the image below to be taken to YouTube for an explanation/tutorial!</h4>
 <a href="https://www.youtube.com/watch?v=ohov97OBIZY">
 <img alt="Youtube Thumbnail" src="https://github.com/royalgraphx/SideswipeOnQEMU/blob/main/img/SSonQEMU.png?raw=true">
 </a>

+                         Current Branch: main
+                         Last Commit: 09/25/22 - 5:11:32 AM

 # Table of Contents!

 - Step 0.
 [Before we get started...which Linux is the right Linux?](#before-we-get-started-which-linux-is-the-right-linux)